 Your intranet can be an indispensable tool in implementing the universal banker model.

 The transformation of tellers into universal bankers is a daunting challenge for any financial organization.
 Universal bankers (or member consultants at credit unions) must be proficient both behind and in front of the counter.
-With the continuing drop of teller transactions at branch locations, tellers are being asked to assume Customer Service Representatives (CSR) responsibilities to keep labor costs in line with branch activity.
-With proper training, tellers are the best fit to become universal bankers, as the long term relationships they have built with customers gives them credibility when introducing customers to new banking products.
+With the continuing drop in teller transactions at branch locations, tellers are being asked to assume Customer Service Representatives (CSR) responsibilities to keep labor costs in line with branch activity.
+With proper training, tellers are the best fit to become universal bankers, as the long-term relationships they have built with customers give them credibility when introducing customers to new banking products.

 However, a significant shift in teller mentality and retraining has to occur before the benefits of lowering costs and increasing banking products per customer can be achieved.
 This blog post outlines how you can leverage your existing financial intranet investment to help tellers transition to their new roles.

 Selling Change using Intranet Home Page & Blogs

 Before any changes can take place, staff must understand why they are being asked to change.
 Hopefully, you are already using your intranet to help foster company culture, by communicating leadership vision and the current industry environment to all staff members.
 If not, this is an excellent time to start.